Loading page...

 This is common.
 According to MIT research, 95% of generative AI pilots fail.
 But here's why:

-84% of AI implementation failures are leadership-driven, not technical (RAND Corporation).
+More than 80% of AI projects fail, and the primary root causes are leadership-driven, not technical (RAND Corporation).

 The failures come from: